 Monthly Cost |

-| Freelancer or startup |
+| Freelancer |

 $300 – $600 |

-| Small business |
+| Small Business |

 $600 – $1,200 |

-| Growing business |
+| Growing Business |

 $1,200 – $2,500 |

-| High-transaction companies |
+| High-Volume Business |

 $2,500+ |